weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 very busy.
 You may be sure I'll give him your instructions.
 Good-day, Mrs. Lea."

-He rushed out of the house, down to the station where, <span id="calibre_link-246" page-number="185" page-name="Page:There Is Confusion.djvu/191" page-index="191" page-quality="3" title="Page:There_Is_Confusion.djvu/191"></span>without
-waiting for Tom, he boarded the train.
+He rushed out of the house, down to the station where, without waiting for Tom, he boarded the train.
 Not far from the West Philadelphia depot he pushed the bell of a certain house, flung open the unlocked door and rushed up a flight of stairs.